33% Say U.S. Heading in Right Direction

-Thirty-five percent (35%) of Likely U.S. Voters now say the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey taken the week ending Sunday, December 22.
+Thirty-three percent (33%) of Likely U.S. Voters now say the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey taken the week ending Sunday, December 30.

-That's down from 37% last week and the lowest finding since early September.
+That's down from 35% last week and the lowest finding since the beginning of September.
 After Election Day, confidence in the nation’s course initially tracked in the low 40s, the highest level of optimism during the Obama years.
-The latest finding is more in line with attitudes in September and October but is still slightly higher than was found earlier in 2012.
-This week’s finding is up 11 points from the beginning of the year and up 15 points from a year ago.
+Still, the latest finding is slightly higher than was found earlier in 2012 and is up 11 points from a year ago.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.